-We currently expect to use approximately \$46.2 million of such proceeds from this offering to repay in full all amounts outstanding under the CARES Act Loan and approximately continue to beneficially own more than 50%
+We currently expect to use approximately \$46.2 million of such proceeds from this offering to repay in full all amounts outstanding under the CARES Act Loan and approximately \$5.8 million of such proceeds to pay fees and expenses in connection with this offering, which corporate governance listing requirements.

-\$5.8 million of such proceeds to pay fees and expenses in connection with this offering, which include legal and accounting fees, SEC and FINRA registration fees, printing expenses, and other similar fees and expenses.
-We intend to use any remaining proceeds for general corporate of the voting power of our outstanding common stock.
-As a result, we intend to avail ourselves of the "controlled company" exemptions under the Nasdaq rules, including exemptions from certain of the corporate governance listing requirements.
 See "Management-Controlled Company."

-Controlled company Upon completion of this offering and the Private Placements, the Apollo Stockholder will
+Upon completion of this offering and the Private Placements, the Apollo Stockholder will Controlled company